dentarg/auth0-blog/_posts/2017-07-10-creating-your-first-drupal-app-and-adding-authentication.markdown

 Go ahead and run your app again.
 Click on login.
 You wil be redirected to Auth0 Hosted Lock page and shown the sign in widget.

 ![Auth0 Login](https://cdn.auth0.com/blog/drupal/auth0login.png)
+_Log In_

 ![LoggedIn State](https://cdn.auth0.com/blog/drupal/loggedinstate.png)
+_LoggedIn State_

+Oh, snap!
+That's all?
+Is it that simple?
+Yes it is!

 ## Conclusion